Rebecca Gilman

-Rebecca Gilman (born 1965 in Birmingham, Alabama) is an American playwright.
+Rebecca Claire Gilman (born 1964 or 1965) is an American playwright.
+She is known for her plays, Spinning into Butter, Boy Gets Girl and Swing State, the latter two which were nominated for the Drama Desk Award for Outstanding Play.
+Her play, The Glory of Living was nominated for the 2002 Pulitzer Prize for Drama.

 Education

-She attended Middlebury College, graduated from Birmingham-Southern College, and earned a Master of Fine Arts from the Iowa Playwrights Workshop at the University of Iowa.
+Gilman attended Middlebury College, graduated from Birmingham-Southern College, and earned a Master of Fine Arts from the Iowa Playwrights Workshop at the University of Iowa.

 Career

 Gilman was the first American playwright to win an Evening Standard Award.
 She serves on the advisory board for Chicago Dramatists.
 She has received the 2008 Harper Lee Award.

 Her most widely known works are Spinning Into Butter, a play that addresses political correctness and racial identity, and Boy Gets Girl, which was included in Time Magazines List of the Best Plays and Musicals of the Decade.